 designed a potential technical solution

-completed technical prototypes, proving a potential solution for Design Authority
+completed technical prototypes, proving a potential solution for the design authority

-identified re-use of proven solutions e.g. address service
+identified re-use of proven solutions (eg: address look-up service)

 mapped digital inclusion

 tested paper prototypes with agents and worked with DWP colleagues across the department to identify improvements that would realise value in operational areas

 ran accessibility testing in Tyne View Park (Newcastle) with agents with variable accessibility needs